veit/python-basics-tutorial/docs/libs/packages-programmes.rst

 Packages and programmes
 =======================

-Wheels
+.. _wheels:

+wheels
 ~~~~~~

-The current standard format for distributing Python modules and applications is
+The current standard format for distributing Python libraries and programs is
-to use `Wheels <https://pythonwheels.com/>`_.
-Wheels were developed to make the
+the use of :term:`wheels <wheel>`. wheels are designed to make the installation
-installation of Python code more reliable and to make dependency management
+of Python code more reliable and to make dependency management easier.
+However,
-easier.
-However, the details of creating wheels are beyond the scope of this
+the details of creating wheels are beyond the scope of this section, but full
-section, but full details of the requirements and the process for creating
-wheels can be found in doc:`jupyter-tutorial:productive/packaging/distribution`.
+details of the requirements and process for creating wheels can be found in
+:doc:`distribution`.

 ``py2exe`` and ``py2app``
 ~~~~~~~~~~~~~~~~~~~~~~~~~